Skip to main content

 danger

-gen._text_size = 128
+gen._font_size = 128

-Don't insist, just reinitialize an object instead.
+Don't insist, just reinitialize a new object.

 Summary